-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Forked River is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Forked River isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Forked River are a mix of both white- and blue-collar jobs.
 Overall, Forked River is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Forked River who work in office and administrative support (14.03%), teaching (11.21%), and sales jobs (10.38%).

-Forked River is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Forked River is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Forked River in 2010 was $34,855, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $139,420 for a family of four.
 However, Forked River contains both very wealthy and poor people as well.